sfkleach/pushable/README.md

 # Prints: ['cat', 'dog', 'rabbit']
 ```

-For a full set of available method see [the documentation](https://pushable.readthedocs.io/).
+For a full set of available methods see [the documentation](https://pushable.readthedocs.io/en/latest/pushable.html).